 “Dear Mom.
 It’s market day in Cortona.
 The piazza is an ongoing party, and everyone is invited.
 Clichés converge at this navel of the world.
 You almost want to laugh, but you can’t help feeling these Italians know more about having fun than we do.

-Cortona’s Walls: the Etruscan walls are incorporated into the medieval walls that surround the historic center.
+The Etruscan walls are incorporated into the medieval walls that surround the historic center.
 Inside the walls, you can wander the narrow medieval streets often getting glimpses of the wonderful views of the valley below.

 Where to Drink and Dine

-For the best gelato: Gelateria Snoopy
+The best gelato: Gelateria Snoopy

-For the best wine bar (and shop): Enoteca Molesini
+Visit the best wine bar (and shop): Enoteca Molesini

 For the best coffee: Café Tuscher

-For the best alfresco dining: La Loggetta
+And, the best alfresco dining: La Loggetta

-You know there is a saying in Italian, Passeggiata, which means to stroll in a town looking good.
+There is a saying in Italian, Passeggiata, which means to stroll in a town looking good.
 The chicer the town, the chicer the passeggiata.
 Cortona is definitely the town to do this in.
 Of all the Tuscan towns we toured, this one felt and looked a little bit different.
 The winding alleyways and buildings were a bit more elegant.
 I fell in love with the pale blue-grey stone buildings; as well as, the finer shops and restaurants that you will find here.
 Cortona, is a definite must experience town when in Tuscany.